 - Using microlearning to keep post-launch engagement levels high

-PageGroup have already launched their new LMS is some countries.
+PageGroup has already launched their new LMS is some countries.
 They used launch events and a virtual Admin called ‘Captain Boost’ to bring the LMS to life.
 Each regional L&D team took ownership of these events, to raise awareness for the new platform among their learners.
 Handing out free ‘Boost’ chocolate bars helped get everyone excited too!

-Maxpert are a training management company, selling certified training courses to the consumer market.
+Maxpert is a training management company, selling certified training courses to the consumer market.
 Their mission is simple: “to provide the world’s coolest eLearning training!”
 We are delighted that Maxpert chose the Academy LMS to make this dream a reality for their customers!
 Their Head of Training Development, Thomas Noeller, was at the GETOGETHER to share what they’ve achieved so far on their platform.

 Just like Topps Tiles and PageGroup, Maxpert use a mysterious virtual admin to engage learners.
 You guessed it, he’s called Max!
 Much like the L&D Guru, this friendly fellow welcomes everyone to the LMS and answers learners’ questions.
 Max is an important feature that engages learners with the LMS.

 Thomas also told us how video content is at the heart of Maxpert’s eLearning customer offer.
 Combined with compelling graphics and interactive virtual classrooms, video learning is a big hit with their learners!
 Thomas said: “We now plan to make the learning even more interactive to deepen the learner experience.”